Convergence of Muon with Newton-Schulz

 Abstract

-We analyze Muon as originally proposed and used in practice---using the momentum orthogonalization with a few Newton-Schulz steps.
+We analyze Muon as originally proposed, using the momentum orthogonalization with a few Newton-Schulz steps.
 The prior theoretical results replace this key step in Muon with an exact SVD-based polar factor.
 We prove that Muon with Newton-Schulz converges to a stationary point with the same rate as the SVD-polar idealization, up to a constant factor for given the number of Newton-Schulz steps $q$.
-We further analyze this constant factor, and prove that it converges to 1 doubly exponentially in $q$ and improves with $\kappa$, which is the degree of a polynomial used in Newton-Schulz required when approximating the orthogonalization direction.
-We also prove that Muon removes the typical square-root-of-rank loss compared to its vector-based counterpart, SGD with momentum.
+We further analyze this constant factor, and prove that it converges to 1 doubly exponentially in $q$ and improves with the degree of a polynomial used in Newton-Schulz for approximating the orthogonalization direction.
+We also prove that Muon improves the rank dependence compared to its vector-based counterpart, SGD with momentum.
 Our results explain why Muon with a few low-degree Newton-Schulz steps matches exact-polar (SVD) behavior at much faster wall-clock time, and explain how much momentum matrix orthogonalization via Newton-Schulz benefits over the vector-based optimizer.
 Overall, our theory justifies the practical Newton-Schulz design of Muon, narrowing its practice–theory gap.

 Successful Page Load